bradrn/brassica/Documentation.md

   thus `[i u] / @? [i u]` will output both ⟨i⟩ and ⟨u⟩ for any high vowel in the input.

 Rarely, Brassica will produce multiple results even when this is not explicitly specified.
-This occurs when there is more than one way to apply a given rule to a particular word.
+This occurs when it detects that there are multiple valid ways to apply a rule to a word.
-This happens most often with optional elements in the target or environment: e.g. if the rule `o (m) / u (ŋ)` is applied to the word ⟨tom⟩, then both ⟨tum⟩ and ⟨tuŋ⟩ are possible outputs, depending on whether the nasal is matched or not.
+This situation comes up most often with optional elements in the target or environment.
+For instance, if the rule `o (m) / u (ŋ)` is applied to the word ⟨tom⟩, then both ⟨tum⟩ and ⟨tuŋ⟩ are possible outputs, depending on whether ⟨m⟩ is included in the target or not.
 However, more subtle cases also occur.
-For instance, consider the following rule applied to the word ⟨ʔʔan⟩:
+For instance, consider the following rule:
 ```
 ʔ / / [# ʔ] _
 ```
-Here, there are two different ways to apply this rule to the given word.
+There are two different ways to apply this rule to the word ⟨ʔʔan⟩.
 On one hand, we can notice that the very first `ʔ` is at the beginning of the word, so it can be deleted;
   this then brings the second `ʔ` to the beginning of the word, where it too can be deleted to give the result ⟨an⟩.
 On the other hand, we can notice that there are two `ʔ`s in a row, so by this rule the second can be deleted;